-I hope that during this discussion you have been aware that I have talked simply of misstatements and omissions of facts without reference to the question of their materiality.
+I hope it is clear that I have discussed simply misstatements and omissions of facts without reference to the question of their materiality.
 Indeed, I have purposely done so, because this question seems to me the second of those that should be asked in connection with the standards of conduct that the Act requires should be observed, namely, assuming that there was a misstatement of fact or the required omission, did such misstatement or omission relate to a material fact?
 Let me repeat the phrase "material fact" again.
 It embraces two conceptions, that of fact and that of materiality.
-It may seem to you that the problem of what is a fact is one that has been unanswered by philosophers since the days of Plato.
-Though may be true of philosophy, law in its ignorance has been called upon from to distinguish between representations of fact and representation of opinion.
+It may seem that the problem of what is a fact is one that has been unanswered by philosophers since the days of Plato.
+Though this may be true of philosophy, law in its ignorance has been called upon from time immemorial to distinguish between representations of fact and representations of opinion.
 The guiding line between these two conceptions rests upon the possibility of subjecting the conclusions in the respective realms of fact and opinion to definiteness of ascertainment.
-Much also depends upon the method of expression for what should appropriately be expressed as inferences or deductions from facts and hence as opinions, are too often expressed as facts themselves and hence for the purposes of legal liability, whether at common law or under the Act, become facts.
+Much also depends upon the method of expression for what should appropriately be expressed as inferences or deductions from facts and hence as opinions, are too often expressed as facts themselves and hence for the purposes of legal liaiblity, whether at common law or under the Act, become facts.
 It has been said, and very rightly in my humble opinion, that most of accounting is after all a matter of opinion.
 But though this may be true, I have still to see the case of a prospective investor being offered a balance sheet and having it carefully explained to him that this or that item is merely an opinion or deduction from a series of other opinions mixed in with a few acknowledged facts.
 Accounting, as distinguished from law, has generally been portrayed as an exact science, and its representations have been proffered to the unlearned as representations of fact and not of opinion.
 If it insists upon such fact representations, it is, of course, fair that it should be burdened with the responsibility attendant upon such a portrayal of its results.

 I turn now to the problem of materiality, for it is obvious that liability under Section 11 does not follow as a result of every misstatement.
 The misspelling of a director's name and other such matters could not conceivably carry liability.
 But what is material?
 Clearly materiality must be gauged with reference to purpose, and, recognizing that the purposes of the Act are the protection of the investing public, it does not become difficult to depict the standard of materiality.
-In other words, facts become material for the purpose of omissions and misstatements when, as a consequence of such omissions and misstatements, non-existent values are attributed to a security.
+In other words, facts become material for the purpose of omissions and misstatements, non-existent values are attributed to a security.